cypriss/mutations/README.md

 ### Can I use this with Rails forms helpers?

 Somewhat.
-This works great with any forms, but there's no built-in way to bake the errors into the HTML with Rails form tag helpers.
+Any form can submit to your server, and mutations will happily accept that input.
+However, if there are errors, there's no built-in way to bake the errors into the HTML with Rails form tag helpers.
 Right now this is really designed to support a JSON API.
 You'd probably have to write an adapter of some kind.